pmdavid/nutritional-planning-example/README.md

 Personal repository as an example to visualize the implementation of several specific features that will be explained below, based on a Hexagonal Architecture.

-The code has been simplified by eliminating common processes/checks, to leave only the interesting technical part.
+The code has been simplified by removing common processes/checks, to leave only the interesting technical part.

 ## Feature 1: BULK process for DDBB connection efficiency